Last updated on April 14, 2020

 We are all aware of the difficulty of getting shelf space in supermarkets and many brewers ponder questions as to how long the industry can keep growing.
 Given how much he’s seen in 20 years of beer, Heynekamp is undeterred by the naysayers.

 “Where it’s getting crowded is in terms of doing the same style over and over – what I mean by that is selling beer as single product at the exact same price as everyone else with the same flavours.
 I think that market is saturated: buying a $9.99 440ml can?
 You can only do that so many times on a budget.

 “We found same thing in States – everyone was doing the same thing.
 They were all using the San Diego yeast or the West Coast ale yeast, making something with 80 to 100 IBU where you could have one or two of them but after that it’s just too much.”

-Apart from finding his customers wanted more balanced, sessionable beers instead of big hop bombs, Heynekamp also knew they wanted value.
+Apart from discovering his customers want more balanced, sessionable beers instead of big hop bombs, Heynekamp also learned they wanted value.

 “At that time in the US, 440ml or 16 oz cans were only sold as four-packs.
 Nobody was doing six-packs of 16 oz cans so we started doing that and they sold.